Police chiefs are cracking down on misconduct — including brutality and overt racism — and losing their own jobs, too

 “We are just going to go out and start slaughtering them f------ n------,” the officer said.

 Their conversations in early June likely would have remained between them, except for a squad car camera that was accidentally activated and recorded the rhetoric.
 The private racial vitriol among officers in the public trust was discovered the next day by a department official.
-On Wednesday, Wilmington Police Chief Donny Williams said his department had fired the three officers due to their “brutally offensive” conversations.
+On Wednesday, Wilmington Police Chief Donny Williams said his department had fired the three officers because of their “brutally offensive” conversations.

 “There are certain behaviors that one must have in order to be a police officer, and these three officers have demonstrated that they do not possess it,” said Williams, a black officer who had risen to the department’s top job less than 24 hours earlier.
 “There is no place for this behavior in our agency or our city, and it will not be tolerated.”